typings/typings/README.md

 # Find an available definition (by name).
 typings search --name react

+# If you use the package as module:
+# Install non-ambient typings (default from "npm" registry, configurable through `defaultSource` in `.typingsrc`)
+typings install chai --save

+# If you use the package through script tag, or
+# It is part of the environment, or
+# The non-ambient typings is not yet available:
 # Install ambient typings (default from "DT", configurable through `defaultAmbientSource` in `.typingsrc`)
 typings install mocha --ambient --save

-# Install non-ambient typings (default from "npm" registry, configurable through `defaultSource` in `.typingsrc`)
-typings install chai --save

 # Install typings from particular registry
 typings install env!atom --ambient --save